-Once the yellow fever virus enters the acute phase, you may experience signs and symptoms including:
+Once the infection enters the acute phase, you may experience signs and symptoms including:

 - Muscle aches, particularly in your back and knees